nathantgray/cosim_installer/README.md

 # cosim_installer
 Installer scripts for installing HELICS with GLD, NS3, and Python on Linux.

+The script assumes that your system Python is version 3.9.
+This will be the case if you have Ubuntu 21.10.
+If this is not the case you will need to make appropriate edits to the install script.

 The script will make the directory "~/cosim2_env" and all downloads and installs are confined to that folder.
 You may add the activate script to the cosim2_env folder when finished and use it to activate the environment.